Stellar angular momentum of intermediate redshift galaxies in MUSE surveys

 \subsection{Atmospheric seeing corrections for $\lambda_{R}$}

 The limited seeing due to turbulence in the atmosphere, the instrumental defects and the spatial sampling affect the measured values of the spin parameter by smearing the LOSVD due to the finite MUSE PSF.
 This results in the observed value of $\lambda_{R}$ being lower than the intrinsic one, and influences its radial distribution.
 At higher redshifts, both the apparent size of galaxies and the spatial resolution decrease, and consequently the seeing effect becomes more relevant.
-We explored three $\lambda_{R}$ seeing corrections. \cite{2018MNRAS.477.4711G} corrections derived by using realistic Jeans Anisotropic Models (JAM) models \citep{2008MNRAS.390...71C} of galaxy kinematics, which take into account the S\'{e}rsic index and the ratio of the seeing to the galaxy effective radius and can be applied to any IFS data set. \cite{2020MNRAS.497.2018H} correction derived from a series of mock observations of N-body galaxy models, which compared to the latter also includes the effect of galaxy ellipticity as a proxy for the galaxy inclination.
-Lastly, \cite{2021MNRAS.505.3078V} corrections which are formally analogous to \cite{2020MNRAS.497.2018H} but are optimized for SAMI Galaxy Survey data.
-We select \cite{2018MNRAS.477.4711G} method for two main reasons: first, these corrections do not require the galaxy inclination as input which is difficult to parametrize in observations without modeling.
+We explored three $\lambda_{R}$ seeing corrections.
+Firstly, \cite{2018MNRAS.477.4711G} corrections derived by using realistic Jeans Anisotropic Models (JAM) \citep{2008MNRAS.390...71C} of galaxy kinematics, which take into account the S\'{e}rsic index and the ratio of the seeing to the galaxy effective radius and can be applied to any IFS data set.
+Secondly, \cite{2020MNRAS.497.2018H} corrections derived from a series of mock observations of N-body galaxy models, which compared to the latter also includes the effect of galaxy ellipticity as a proxy for the galaxy inclination.
+Lastly, \cite{2021MNRAS.505.3078V} corrections which are formally analogous to the \cite{2020MNRAS.497.2018H} corrections, but are optimized for SAMI Galaxy Survey data.
+We selected the \cite{2018MNRAS.477.4711G} method for two main reasons.
+Firstly, these corrections do not require the galaxy inclination as input, which is difficult to parametrize in observations without modelling.
 As our sample reaches low S/N galaxies, adding an extra parameter to the correction can increase the error in the corrected values of $\lambda_{R}$.
-In addition, \cite{2018MNRAS.477.4711G} corrections also allow us to correct the highest number of galaxies in the sample.
+In addition, the \cite{2018MNRAS.477.4711G} corrections also allow us to correct the largest number of galaxies in the sample.